-14.1.3 Methodology
+12.1.5 Methodology

 In general, the shadow flicker assessment methodology involves the identification of houses within a defined study area, which have the potential to be adversely impacted by shadow flicker.
 In line with best practice guidance, the study area is usually limited to a distance (between a house and wind turbine) equivalent in length to 10 of the proposed wind turbine rotor diameters.
-Determining shadow flicker based on using the 10 rotor diameter rule has been widely accepted across different European countries and is deemed to be an appropriate assessment area (Parsons Brinckerhoff, 2011).
+Determining shadow flicker based on the 10-rotor diameter rule has been widely accepted across different European countries and is deemed to be an appropriate assessment area (Parsons Brinckerhoff, 2011).

 Computer software is then used to predict the occurrence of shadow flicker at each house within the study area.
 The results are a theoretical worst case.
 This is because of the unpredictable variability of weather which greatly impacts shadow flicker occurrence.
-This is explained in more detail in section 14.1.4.4.

 The results are compared against assessment criteria designed to minimise the nuisance which can be caused by shadow flicker.
 These criteria are the current thresholds described in the 2006 WEDGs.
-Modern wind turbines allow a great degree of remote and automatic control which can limit the occurrence of shadow flicker to an acceptable level, or none at all.
+Modern wind turbines allow a great degree of remote and automatic control which can limit the occurrence of shadow flicker to an acceptable level, or none.